So, you’re looking for the Chromebook with the best screen.

 The frame is also full metal so it has a very nice look to it.

 Who this would be good for: A student, artist, or business professional.
-This Chromebook isn’t cheap, but it offers one of the best screens you can find in terms of resolution.
+This laptop isn’t cheap, but it offers one of the best screens you can find in terms of resolution.
 Images and videos look super sharp.
 Colors are vibrant.
 Everything looks amazing with the Quad HD display.
 This is the Lamborghini of Chromebooks.

 See more about the Samsung Chromebook Plus on amazon.